 Internal Revenue Agent requirements include US citizenship, plus either a four-year degree or experience along with 30 semester hours of accounting coursework.
-Latest salary numbers for an IRS - Internal Revenue Agent ranges from $40,000 to $130,000 annually.
+Latest salary numbers for an IRS - Internal Revenue Agent range from $40,000 to $130,000 annually.

 It goes without saying that you should always put a client's needs first, what better way to separate yourself from others than as a knowledgeable wealth and tax expert?
 Having the Enrolled Agent credential gives you the ability to more effectively speak about things important to your client.

 Without the EA you may find yourself referring customers over to individuals that do not always have your clients in as high a regard as you might.
-The last thing you want are your clients getting contradictory or confusing information when dealing with more than one “expert” regarding matters of tax, finance, and investment.
+The last thing you want is your clients getting contradictory or confusing information when dealing with more than one “expert” regarding matters of tax, finance, and investment.
 In most cases the confusion could be avoided if everyone was on the same page and had equal share of information.

-It is for this reason many CFP’s and advisors earn their EA credential.
+It is for this reason many CFPs and advisors earn their EA credential.
 With the EA, an advisor can offer tax planning as part of their comprehensive suite of services by completing and filing the appropriate federal, state and city tax forms on the client's behalf.
-As a result, the CFP or advisor has a better understanding of their clients needs as well as solutions that ensure the financial well being of their clients portfolios and estates.
+As a result, the CFP or advisor has a better understanding of their clients' needs, as well as solutions that ensure the financial well-being of their clients' portfolios and estates.

 There are few better ways for a fiduciary or financial advisor to differentiate themselves than by including tax preparation and consulting as part of their overall fee.